 So in order to save the journalists some headaches and to save your company some heartaches, here’s what you need to know about assembling a press kit.

 Keep things simple.
 Journalists and other people in the media have to sort through hundreds if not thousands of requests every day, all of them vying for a very limited amount of journalistic bandwidth.

 Your press kit does not have a minimum word count, unlike those school papers you used to add fluff to: in fact, the shorter you can make your press kit, the better.

-The Factsheet is the meat and potatoes of any press kit and contains—you guessed it!—facts about your business.
-No eloquent language here: your factsheet should be a down to brass tacks straightforward list of key information about your business.
+Unsurprisingly, the factsheet contains facts about your business.
+No eloquent language here: your factsheet should be a straightforward list of key information about your business.
 Your factsheet will contain standard information like the name of your business, its founding date, and what platforms your products or services can be found on, along with industry-specific information and statistics.